jmpavlick/pavlick-dot-dev/essay.md

 ## Caribou Financial - Washington, DC (Remote)

 **From 2022 - 2023,** I worked as a **Sr. Elm / Haskell Engineer and Tech Lead** at Caribou Financial.
-I started on the product team for their insurance rate-shopping platform, and performed some major code-quality refactoring operations on our frontend - including **implementing Builder-pattern** for some of our input widgets, and **setting up elm-review for the codebase**.
-However, the insurance rate-shopping platform has been de-prioritized in the wake of the recent economic climate, and my team has been shifted to higher-priority work within the organization.
+I started on the product team for their insurance rate-shopping platform, and performed some major code-quality refactoring operations on our frontend - including **implementing the Builder-pattern** for some of our input widgets, and **setting up elm-review for the codebase**.
+However, the insurance rate-shopping platform was de-prioritized due to lack of available marketing resources, and my team was shifted to higher-priority work within the organization.

-After a brief stint working on an **event-driven Kafka data mesh in Haskell**, my team and I have landed on a project to fundamentally change the organization's relationship with its general ledger.
-I am currently the **Tech Lead** on an initiative that is projected to **increase our revenue by $250,000/mo starting in early 2023**; and these days I spend most of my time wading through unfamiliar codebases, documenting them, and writing well-groomed Jira stories to enable my developers to spend their time doing deep work.
+After a brief stint working on an **event-driven Kafka data mesh in Haskell**, my team and I were assigned to own the domain of "post-fund" - i.e., activities and processes for automotive refinance loans that had been funded by new lenders.
+I moved to act as **Tech Lead** and led an initiative that was projected to **increase our revenue by $250,000/mo**; unfortunately, our organization succumbed to the pressures of the economic climate, and my team was laid off along with a large portion of our engineering and product organization.

+As Tech Lead, I shifted my focus away from hands-on engineering work and spent most of my time working with my Product Manager and Engineering Manager to scope, plan, scale, and schedule work.
+Ultimately, I'd prefer a role that has a healthier balance of engineering and leadership; but as I spend quite a bit of my time outside of my working hours writing code and building products, I am content to work in a way that gives me an opportunity to develop my people-leadership skills more directly.

 ## Ideal Machinery - Holly, MI